briannakathrynm/portfolio-briannakathrynm/_sources/check4/Chapter_1.md

 ```

 ## Compare Level 2

 For this section, I will be comparing the two above models (Decision Trees and KNN, as well as Naive Bayes just for fun), as well as the different metrics used to evaluate them, as well as the trade-offs when applying them.

 **Comparing Decision Trees, Naive Bayes, and KNN in Specific Terms**
 <br>
-Both methods are used for classification, but there are many differences in the two models.
+Both methods are used for classification, but there are many differences in the three models.

 **Naive Bayes**